 - Smart home

 There are several ways to get the attention of your assistant.
 On your iPhone, once you have the option enabled, you can ask it questions and give her commands by starting off with, "Hey Siri."
-You can also press and hold the center button on Apple Earpods or double tap on one of your AirPods to activate Siri without having to say "Hey Siri."
+You can also press and hold the center button on Apple Earpods or double-tap on one of your AirPods to activate Siri without having to say "Hey Siri."
 On a Mac computer, you can also click the Siri icon in the menu bar.
 It's always with you, even on Apple Watch, iPad and Apple TV.
+To turn on Siri, go to Settings > Siri > Hey Siri > On.

 You can tell Siri to turn the following on or off: Wi-Fi, Bluetooth, wireless data, airplane mode, do not disturb mode and night shift.
 You can also make adjustments to the screen brightness or audio volume, by saying "turn volume/brightness up/down".
 You can even change the language and gender of Siri's voice.